SadiqOnGithub/bash-scripting/README.md

-# docAndDocxSort
+# Bash Scripting

-	don't forget to change permission before running `chmod +x docAndDocxSort.sh`
+Don't forget to change permission before running.
+Command : `chmod +x docAndDocxSort.sh`

+## docAndDocxSort

+Sort doc and docx; then convert them into pdfs

--to convert docx to pdf we are using -- unoconv -- as it is simple.
+To convert docx to pdf we are using --unoconv-- as it is simple.
-	and the command to convert doc to pdf is `unoconv -f pdf /path/to/document.docx`
+Command : `unoconv -f pdf /path/to/document.docx`

+#### Not Using!
--libreoffice and soffice are producing corrupt pdf.
+Libreoffice and soffice are producing corrupt pdf.

--pandoc is taking all the packages of the universe to run.
+Pandoc is taking all the packages of the universe to run.

-docAndDocxSort is working fine.
-Done.
-Alhamdulillah.

-# searchAndSort.sh
+## searchAndSort.sh

 A simple way to search and sort CV.
 Alhamdulillah.

-# bash command learning
+You can provide search term and sort dir name by simple editing.

+## Bash Command Learning

-iterate over current dir files
+Iterate over current dir files

 	`for file in *;`   -- hidden files included

 	`for file in ./*;`   -- hidden files excluded  |  NOT Preferred